+The 3807 Highland Avenue Site is a former manufacturing property located in a historically industrial area of Niagara Falls, New York.
 The Site is bounded by Highland Avenue to the west, College Avenue to the south, Maple Avenue to the north, and Hyde Park Boulevard to the east (northeastern portion).
-Properties adjacent to the Site include several heavy industrial properties, including Schleifmittel-Treibacher (former General Abrasives) to the east, PreMax (former Chisholm-Ryder) to the west, and the former Hazorb/Niagara Vest/Union Carbide BCP site to the south.
+Properties adjacent to the Site include Schleifmittel-Treibacher (former General Abrasives) to the east, PreMax (former Chisholm-Ryder) to the west, and the former Hazorb/Niagara Vest/Union Carbide BCP site to the south.